BlueBrain/Brayns/python/doc/source/examples_exporter.rst

 When a model has a simulation attached, we might want to render multiple frames to make a movie from them.
-To avoid recreating a snapshot context in the backend for each image, a frame export allows to create the context once and use it to take multiple snapshots with different parameters.
+To avoid recreating a snapshot context in the backend for each image, a frame export allows us to create the context once and use it to take multiple snapshots more efficiently.

 Simulation
 ----------

-As previously mentioned, the simulation settings are global in Brayns, which means we have one single state for the simulation in an instance.
+The simulation settings are global in Brayns, which means we have one single state for the simulation in an instance.

 .. code-block:: python